-Terracotta is a reddish/brown colored earthenware clay that is kiln-fired at low temperatures.
+Terracotta is a reddish/brown-colored earthenware clay that is kiln-fired at low temperatures.
 Iron compounds and heat intensity are responsible for terracotta’s brownish-orange color.
 The color of terracotta earthenware may range from earthy shades of brown to lively reds.
-After firing, the clay loses its water and becomes a solid, but still porous material – terracotta.
+After firing, the clay loses water and becomes a solid, but still porous material – terracotta.
 After being shaped into the desired form, terracotta can be glazed, which makes it waterproof and easy to clean.

-People have used terracotta throughout history for pottery and sculpture, as well as bricks and roof tiles.
+People have used terracotta throughout history for pottery and sculpture, as well as for bricks and roof tiles.
 Terracotta, which in Italian means “baked earth,” is one of the oldest materials used for cooking food.
 Ancient Romans cooked in this earthenware, and now many chefs around the world are keeping this old tradition alive.

 Using Terracotta in the Kitchen

 This type of fired clay is perfect for long cooking over low heat.
 Terracotta pots are suitable for simmering, slow cooking, roasting, frying, baking, and boiling.
 Terracotta vessels can be used to serve meals straight from the oven to the dinner table.

 Terracotta is ideal for baking purposes, since it distributes heat evenly, helping your baked goods turn out perfect.
 Traditionally, pizzas have been cooked in brick ovens.
 Porous terracotta draws in moisture from the dough, producing a perfect crust.